egroysman/federated-finance-cdm/README.md

 The model includes logic to estimate expected payment dates based on historical customer behavior, enabling projected cash inflow visibility.

 See `/analysis/cash_in_projection.sql` for implementation.
+This project shifts finance from due-date assumptions to behavior-based cash forecasting.